opf-postman/sap-commerce-cloud-open-payment-framework-integration/postman/nuvei/Hosted-Fields/README.md

 **5. secretKey**

-Same place that you find the merchantId, you need click the "Reveal" button to get the secret Key.
+The same place that you find the merchantId, you need to click the "Reveal" button to get the secret Key.

 **6. apiEnv**